-As with Google Home, the frustration of Echo comes from the gap between what I feel like it ought to be able to do, and the reality.
-So the best way to approach it is with low expectations, I guess.
+As we said in our original Amazon Echo review, Alexa feels like part of the family.
+But as with Google Home, the frustration of Echo comes from the gap between what I feel like it ought to be able to do, and the reality.

 If, however, you think it's going to be like an AI from a sci-fi movie who you can just talk to like a human, and who will anticipate your needs, you are going to be sorely disappointed.

-Where Echo has improved is in terms of its feature set, which has grown continuously thanks to diligent support from Amazon and a growing arsenal of third-party apps or 'Skills' that let you do everything from ordering an Uber to receiving hypnotherapy.
+Where Echo does continuously improve is in terms of its feature set, which has grown continuously thanks to diligent support from Amazon and a growing arsenal of third-party apps or 'Skills' that let you do everything from ordering an Uber to receiving hypnotherapy.

 However, you can buy an Echo and barely concern yourself with its apps and AI and futuristic cleverness.
-It's also a brilliant music and radio delivery device (although not, ironically, a particularly amazing speaker) and by far the world's best kitchen timer.
+It's also a brilliant music and radio delivery device (although not a particularly amazing speaker) and by far the world's best kitchen timer.

-The reason for this sad lack of things to touch, fondle and press is that just about everything you do with Echo is via voice.
+Just about everything you do with Echo is via voice.
 You ask Alexa things; she replies.
 You order Alexa to do things, thus: "Alexa, set a timer for 15 minutes/play Adele/ask the Guardian for today's headlines".
 She agrees verbally to do so, then gets on with it.
+If you have Amazon Music, then asking for music works seamlessly.
+If you have Spotify, you need to say "on Spotify" after every music request.
+Anything else?
+Just Bluetooth it, mate.

 Setup is incredibly easy.
 Just download the Android or iOS Alexa app, long press the mystery button to find your Wi-Fi and enter the password via the app.
 That's all it needs to be functional, although you should subsequently pair your Amazon, Spotify and Google calendar accounts, and choose your favourite news sources and sports team.